topiaskarjalainen/SpotR/README.md

-Since a pure wrapper already exists, I'm just going to make this a thing that you can use to analyze your tracks and perhaps make new playlists based on certain criteria.
+Since a pure wrapper already exists, I'm just going to make this a thing that you can use to analyze your tracks and perhaps make new playlists based on certain criteria i.e. _loudness_, _genre_.
 Who knows.